Effective Workload Management: Why hiring isn’t the answer to your resource shortages

 This challenge is a familiar one, but exceptional leaders take proactive steps to manage demand and capacity effectively.
 Here are some starting points:

 Data-Driven Insights: Before requesting additional personnel, you need to understand where your current team is investing their time.
 While people aren’t machines, it’s crucial to have some data, even if it’s an approximate estimate.
-Be transparent and realistic but avoid time sheets, which can reinforce Parkinson’s Law.
+Be transparent and realistic but avoid timesheets, which can reinforce Parkinson’s Law.
 Identify all the tasks, their frequency and how long the tasks should take, accounting for team proficiency.
 Don’t conceal rework.
 Find the right level of granularity to gain valuable insights without getting bogged down.

 Responsive Planning: Armed with insights into your team’s workload, you can make informed decisions regarding training and managing annual leave.
-Recognise that your employees aren’t at work every single day of the year, with as much as 30% of their time potentially spent elsewhere.
+Recognise that your employees aren’t at work every day of the year, with as much as 30% of their time potentially spent elsewhere.
 It’s a significant percentage that warrants careful management and strategic investment.

 Reducing Waste with Collaborative Systems Thinking: When cost-cutting becomes necessary, think of it like a balloon.
 Squeezing the balloon will cause the air to escape between your fingers.
-Instead, aim to take the air out of the balloon entirely – eliminate the need for the cost.
+Instead, work to take the air out of the balloon entirely – eliminate the need for the cost.
 Your data can help prioritise where to start.
 Begin by addressing “failure demand” through collaborative root cause analysis.
 Failure demand refers to the time spent due to a failure somewhere within the ecosystem, such as fixing, chasing, or responding – it’s essentially wasted time.
 The data will also highlight activities consuming a significant amount of time, making them ideal candidates for collaborative value stream analysis.

 In conclusion, by combining analysis, proactivity, and collaboration, you can effectively manage your team’s workload and overcome cost challenges.
 This approach will result in increased productivity, higher engagement, and happier customers.
 It’s a smarter way of working – less stressful and more efficient.